 Having a criminal record doesn’t mean that you’re automatically disqualified.
 In many cases, getting your real estate license won’t be a problem if it was a non-violent crime that did not involve activities related to real estate and happened more than a few years ago.

 After an applicant has finished the pre-licensing course and done the background check it’s time to submit a real estate license application with the governing real estate commission in your state.
 In Texas, for example, you will need to apply with TREC.
 Applications and fees can be submitted online for faster service.
-The quicker processing time could prove important if your state schedules exams on a first come, first served basis.

 Part of the application process is submitting your paperwork that shows you took the required education from an approved provider and did the background check.